Mathics3/mathics-threejs-backend/docs/documentation.md

 Welcome to the mathics-threejs-backend documentation!

-mathics-threejs-backend have 2 versions:
+You can use mathics-threejs-backend in 2 ways:
-- **production** — to use this version you can:
+- **production** — a stable release.
+To use either use the content-development network (CDN) or host the files in your own webserver:
-  - use the CDN:
+  - to use the CDN:
     ```html
     <script src="https://cdn.jsdelivr.net/npm/@mathicsorg/mathics-threejs-backend"></script>
     ```
-  - host the files yourself:
+  - to host the files yourself:
     1. clone this repository:
        ```sh
        git clone https://github.com/Mathics3/mathics-threejs-backend